-Why disputations arose among the Nephites concerning the name of the church is not clear.
-Since the days of Alma, in which a formal church structure and organization had been established, it appears that the Saints had been called the members of the "church of Christ" or the "church of God" (see Mosiah 18:17; 25:18, 23; Alma 4:5; 3 Nephi 26:21).
-With the end of the Mosaic dispensation and the initiation of the Messianic, a new day had dawned; it was the meridian or focal point of salvation history, the age in which the Lord Omnipotent, the long-awaited Promised Messiah, would "come down from heaven among the children of men, and . . . dwell in a tabernacle of clay" (Mosiah 3:5).
-We recall that Jesus had earlier bestowed priesthood authority to baptize upon Nephi and the Twelve (3 Nephi 11:22) when in fact they already held authority from God to perform the saving ordinances.
-Likewise, Jesus baptized those who had previously been baptized (3 Nephi 19:10-12).
-But it was a new day, a new light, and a new revelation (see Smith 2:336).
+4:5; 3 Nephi 26:21).
+With the end of the Mosaic dispensation and the initiation of the Messianic, a new day had dawned; it was the meridian or focal point of salvation history, the age in which the Lord Omnipotent, the long-awaited promised Messiah, would "come down from heaven among the children of men, and . . . dwell in a tabernacle of clay" (Mosiah 3:5).
+We recall that Jesus had earlier given the priest-hood authority to baptize to Nephi and the twelve disciples (see 3 Nephi 11:22) when in fact they already held authority from God to perform the saving ordinances.
+Likewise, Jesus baptized those who had previously been baptized (see 3 Nephi 19:10-12).
+But it was a new day, a new light, and a new revelation.

-Even though the Nephites had held the fulness of the priesthood and had enjoyed the blessings of the everlasting gospel from the days of Lehi and Nephi, they continued to observe the Law of Moses.
-That is, they offered sacrifice just as Adam had done two and a half millennia before, and they conformed to the Law's "myriad moral principles and its endless ethical restrictions....
-There is ... no intimation in the Book of Mormon that the Nephites offered the daily sacrifices required by the law or that they held the various feasts that were part of the religious life of their Old World kinsmen" (McConkie, The Promised Messiah 427).
-Because the faithful among the Nephites accepted and treasured the blessings of the gospel, because they looked forward with an eye of faith to the coming of the Holy One, because they knew full well the central message of the Law and thus comprehended with certainty the Law as a means to Him who was and is the great End, the Law of Moses had become "dead" unto them.
-They were "alive in Christ because of [their] faith" in him (2 Nephi 25:25) and because they had learned to distinguish tokens from covenants and ritual from religion.
-It was a new era-the beginning of the Dispensation of the Meridian of Time-and they had only recently been initiated anew into the covenants and ordinances (3 Nephi 11:22).
+Even though the Nephites had held the fulness of the priesthood and had enjoyed the blessings of the everlasting gospel from the days of Lehi and Nephi, they continued to observe the law of Moses.
+That is, they offered sacrifice just as Adam had done two and a half millennia before, and they conformed to the law's "myriad moral principles and its endless ethical restrictions. . . .
+There is . . . no intimation in the Book of Mormon that the Nephites offered the daily sacrifices required by the law or that they held the various feasts that were part of the religious life of their Old World kinsmen."2 Because the faithful among the Nephites accepted and treasured the blessings of the gospel, because they looked forward with an eye of faith to the coming of the Holy One, because they knew full well the central message of the law and thus comprehended with certainty the law as a means to Him who was and is the great End, the law of Moses had become dead unto them.
+They were "alive in Christ because of [their] faith" in Him (2 Nephi 25:25) and because they had learned to distinguish tokens from covenants and ritual from religion.
+It was a new era-the beginning of the Dispensation of the Meridian of Time-and they had only recently been initiated anew into the covenants and ordinances (see 3 Nephi 11:22).
 Perhaps for these reasons the people had begun to wonder if there was a new or different name by which the congregation of Christians in this new dispensation was to be called and known.

-The Master's words to his Apostles suggest that there may have been some among the Nephites who proposed to name the church something other than The Church of Jesus Christ: Verily, verily, I say unto you, why is it that the people should murmur and dispute because of this thing?
-Have they not read the scriptures, which say you must take upon you the name of Christ, which is my name?
-For by this name shall ye be called at the last day; and whoso taketh upon him my name, and endureth to the end, the same shall be saved at the last day.
-(3 Nephi 27:4-6)
+The Master's words to His chosen twelve suggest that there may have been some among the Nephites who proposed to name the church something other than the Church of Jesus Christ:

+"Verily, verily, I say unto you, why is it that the people should murmur and dispute because of this thing?

+"Have they not read the scriptures, which say ye must take upon you the name of Christ, which is my name?
+For by this name shall ye be called at the last day;

+"And whoso taketh upon him my name, and endureth to the end, the same shall be saved at the last day" (3 Nephi 27:4-6).